-I have read and agree to follow the Token Procedure of Columbia Farmers Market.
-Printed Name______Farm Name______Farm Name
+I have read and agree to follow the Token Procedure of Columbia Farmers Market --

-Vendor Signature & Date
+Printed Name Farm Name Vendor Signature & Date

 This manual has been supplied by the Columbia Farmers Market Board as a way to fairly inform all vendors of our rules and procedures.
 It is the Board's responsibility to ensure that all the rules and regulations are enforced fairly and without favoritism.
 It is your responsibility as a vendor to do your part to abide by the rules and to conduct yourself responsibly toward all customers, other vendors and CFM staff.
-It is further your duty to inform the Executive Director of any violations that you witness so they can be investigated and corrected.

-I doing business as have read and had all members of my family and staff that will at any time be representing me at Columbia Farmers Market read and sign this agreement.

-Signature of Owner/s

-Have every representative of your farm sign on the lines below.
+It is further your duty to inform the Executive Director of any violations that you witness so they can be investigated and corrected. ng business as have read and had all members of my family and staff that will at any time be representing me at Columbia Farmers Market read and sign this agreement.
+Signature of Owner/s Have every representative of your bu siness sign on the lines below.
+Date (Return this signed page to the Execu tive Director to be placed in you CFM file.)